 Female Guests at The Duke and Duchess of Sussex’s Wedding:

 My favorite royal wedding look was Meghan’s former Suits co-star actress Gina Torres.
-Torres stood out in bright orange print from Greek fashion house Costarellos, a white fedora, with a matching nude clutch and heels.
+Torres stood out in a bright orange print from Greek fashion house Costarellos, a white fedora, with a matching nude clutch and heels.

 Did you follow the Royal Wedding?
 Let me know in the comments section.